howardbdev/rails-project-manager/spec.md

     flash is utilized to display alerts, errors, and notices any time a change is made or an error occurs

 Confirm:
-- [ ] The application is pretty DRY
+- [x] The application is pretty DRY used partials where possible, cleaned up coce and routes
-- [ ] Limited logic in controllers
+- [x] Limited logic in controllers logic in controllers is limited to checking for successful operations and redirecting/supplying messages as appropriate
-- [ ] Views use helper methods if appropriate
+- [x] Views use helper methods if appropriate
+    ? did not build any view helpers ... all methods went into models or application controller
-- [ ] Views use partials if appropriate
+- [x] Views use partials if appropriate used a bunch of partials